The next generation of gaming consoles only in 2028?

 In the published documents, Microsoft discussed the 10-year duration of its commitment to Sony to publish Call of Duty games on PlayStation platforms if the deal goes through.

-"This period would in any case exceed the expected initial period of the next generation of consoles (in 2028)," Microsoft said.
-"So Call of Duty will be released on the next PlayStation consoles if they appear during the term of the agreement.
-The deal will also ensure that Call of Duty console games will be available on PlayStation in the same way as on Xbox.”
-The 2028 release is consistent with an earlier document in which Sony said it doesn't expect the next-generation PlayStation to be released until at least 2027.
-In that document, published last November, Sony claimed it expected to lose access to the Call of Duty precisely in 2027.
-Microsoft's role today opposes this proposal.
+“This timeframe would in any event extend beyond the expected launch date of the next-generation consoles (in 2028),” Microsoft said.
+“This will ensure that Call of Duty will be released on future PlayStation consoles, should they be released during the term of this agreement.
+The agreement will also ensure that Call of Duty console games will be available on PlayStation in the same way as they are on Xbox.”
+The 2028 release is consistent with a previous filing in which Sony said it did not expect the next-generation PlayStation to launch until at least 2027.
+In that filing, published in November last year, Sony argued that it expected to lose access to the Call of Duty franchise in 2027.
+Microsoft’s filing today contradicts that suggestion.

 Microsoft has announced several agreements with rival gaming companies to convince regulators to approve its purchase of Activision Blizzard.
 For example, he signed a 10-year agreement with Nintendo to release Call of Duty for its consoles.
 However, they failed to conclude a similar contract with Sony, despite the fact that the proposal had already been prepared.